nicpittman/tropical_pacific_carbon_export/readme.md

    1. **NOTE** This script is not actually essential, processed data is provided in processed/npp_mooring_timeseries.
 The processing here can be pretty memory / CPU intensive.
 I actually cut out the tropics so it wouldn't get killed by the supercomputer login node for too much memory.

    2. NASA chlor_a needs to be downloaded manually.
 If you already have it stored locally, make sure you change the path variables in script 2.
-To download, A script in 'datasets/chl/download_NASA_chlora.sh' is provided.
+To download, A script in `datasets/chl/download_NASA_chlora.sh` is provided.
 You will need authorisation cookie as described at: https://oceancolor.gsfc.nasa.gov/data/download_methods/.
 Sourced from https://oceandata.sci.gsfc.nasa.gov/

-   3. Once you create an account at earth data, set the cookie like this.
+   3. Once you create an account with earthdata, set the cookie like this.

    4. ```
       echo "machine urs.earthdata.nasa.gov login USERNAME password PASSWD" > ~/.netrc ; > ~/.urs_cookies
       chmod  0600 ~/.netrc
       ```
-      and then run it like ```sh download_NASA_chlora.sh```
+      and then run the download script like ```sh download_NASA_chlora.sh```
-      They will be downloaded to datasets/chl/*nc and then moved automatically to the relevant folder /chlor_a/ seawifs or modis.
+      They will be downloaded to `datasets/chl/*nc` and then moved automatically to the relevant folder `/chlor_a/seawifs` or `/modis`.
 Note that for some reason, some downloaded files are corrupt.
-You will need to manually download the broken netcdf files, i don't have an easy fix for this.
+You will need to manually download the broken netcdf files.
+I don't have an easy fix for this.

    5. TPCA should download automatically during script 2.
-It will download to datasets/chl/TPCA/.
+It will download to `datasets/chl/TPCA/`.
 Sourced from: https://researchdata.ands.org.au/tropical-pacific-chlorophyll-reprocessing-v10/1438905

 3. Downloads CO<sub>2</sub> flux for several products.
 (Can run scripts 3-5 simultaneous to script 1 in a separate console)

-4. Downloads mooring CO<sub>2</sub> data (Including Japanese JMA product, downloaded automagically)
+4. Downloads mooring CO<sub>2</sub> data (Including Japanese JMA product, downloaded automagically).

 5. Downloads mooring physics data and combines with the mooring CO<sub>2</sub> data.

-6. Is a shell file with a list of other datasets that need to be manually downloaded (or just the scripts outlined here).
+6. Is a shell file with a list of other datasets that need to be manually downloaded (or you can just run the shell commands outlined here).

    - SIMPLE-TRIM export production model from  https://tdevries.eri.ucsb.edu/models-and-data-products/ to datasets/exports